Code-137/docker-odoo/README.md

 To run this image, you will need a Postgres server.
 An easy way to do this is running the following command:

-> docker run --name db -d -e POSTGRES_USER=odoo -e POSTGRES_PASSWORD=odoo -e POSTGRES_DB=postgres postgres:10
+> docker run --name postgres -d -e POSTGRES_USER=odoo -e POSTGRES_PASSWORD=odoo -e POSTGRES_DB=postgres -p 5432:5432 postgres:10

 See [Docker Postgres](https://hub.docker.com/_/postgres/) for more informations.

 ## How to use this image

-An easy way to user this image is running the following command:
+An easy way to use this image is running the following command:

-> docker run --name odoo -d -e PG_USER=odoo -e PG_PASSWORD=odoo code137oficial/docker-odoo:13.0
+> docker run --name odoo -d --net host -e PG_USER=odoo -e PG_PASSWORD=odoo -p 8069:8069 -p 8072:8072 code137oficial/docker-odoo:13.0

 ### List of available parameters